anyrtcIO-Community/AR-RTMPC-Android/README.md

 ### License

-- RTCPEngine is available under the MIT license.
+- RTMPCEngine is available under the MIT license.
 See the LICENSE file for more info.